Ganesh-Raut4993/weather-app/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

+Features ✨
+City Search: Users can enter a city name to fetch weather details.

+Weather Details: Displays:

+City Name

+Current Temperature (°C)

+Weather Condition (e.g., "Cloudy", "Sunny")

+Weather Icon (from OpenWeatherMap)

+Error Handling: Displays an error message if the city is not found or there's a network issue.

+Loading: A Text with "Loading..." text for better user experience during API calls.

+Responsive UI: Clean and user-friendly interface.

+State Management: Centralized state management with Redux Toolkit.

 # Getting Started

 > **Note**: Make sure you have completed the [Set Up Your Environment](https://reactnative.dev/docs/set-up-your-environment) guide before proceeding.